Strange as it may seem, even if two people get injured in the same accident, the value of each case can differ greatly.

-Again, it is logical that the more you were earning, the more you are losing, with every day off work recovering.
+Again, it is logical that the more you were earning, the more you're losing, with every day off work recovering.
 Depending on the length of your recovery, this lost income might include salary raises, bonuses, and compensation for inflation.

 Making an accurate accounting of future income loss is best done by professionals who have experience looking at the complete earnings picture.

-We are not speaking here about your physical state but rather your emotional/psychological situation.
+I'm not talking about your physical state but rather your emotional/psychological situation.
 Sometimes this is called "pain and suffering."
 It could also be thought of as emotional distress or an inability to enjoy life.

 Whatever you choose to call it, your accident may have caused this kind of damage.
 Your personal injury case can include compensation for this aspect also.

-Is someone else responsible for the accident which caused your personal injury case?
+Is someone else responsible for the accident that caused your personal injury case?
 What exactly were the circumstances?